 1966 Shelby GT350

 This Shelby GT350 was offered for sale by us in 2019.
 At that time the owner was looking to raise cash for a real estate development he was working on.
 In August, 2019, he decided to race the Shelby “one more time” at the Monterey Reunion.
 He had such a good run at Monterey that he decided to keep the car and look to other resources for his real estate project.
-Now, in 2020, the real estate project needs another influx of cash, so the Shelby is again available.
+Now the real estate project needs another influx of cash, so the Shelby is again available.

 According to the Shelby American World Registry, the Shelby was originally shipped to National City, CA, on 6/21/1966.
 It was then purchased by original owner, Phillip Lynch, of Escondido, CA. on August 2, 1966.
 Thereafter the GT350 was purchased by Timothy Pitock of Fallbrook, CA. The car was next purchased by Dr. Richard Steele of Apple Valley, CA. Thereafter, the Shelby was sold to Jim Reed, of Newport Beach, CA. The Shelby was then sold to its current owner, also from California, in 2009.